samh/aboutsync/README.md

 advanced users who would like some insights into their Sync data.

 It only works on desktop Firefox.
-Once installed, you can either select "About Sync" from the tools menu, or just type about:sync into the URL bar.
+Once installed, you can type about:sync into the URL bar.

-The source code is at https://github.com/mhammond/aboutsync and pull requests are welcome!
+The source code is at https://github.com/mozilla-extensions/aboutsync and pull requests are welcome!

 # Development